Pedro Prado: Well-rounded intellectual

 As a painter, having taken lessons with Pedro Lira, Prado devoted himself to the painting of Chilean landscapes and illustrated various publications of the time, including some of his own.
 In 1917 he received the Third Place Medal in Painting award at the Annual Exhibition of Fine Arts in Santiago.
 In 1918 he became a founding member of the National Society of Fine Arts created by Juan Francisco González.
 He held a showing at the Official Exhibition of Santiago in 1921, and that same year was named director of the Chilean National Museum of Fine Arts, a position which he held until 1923.
 In 1922 he held a showing at the Winter Exposition of the Artists’ Society of Chile in Santiago.

 As an architect he stressed his concern for the urban landscape, becoming a staunch critic of the planning of Santiago.
 While serving as director of the National Museum of Fine Arts, he directed repairs to the building and criticized the precarious conditions of its construction, which left it unfinished and with evident structural flaws only a decade after its opening.
 Within the museum, the Palacio Bruna stands out, an embassy and consulate of the United States.

 Prado represented Chile as a diplomat two times, first in 1925 for the celebration of the centennial of the Bolivian Declaration of Independence, and again in 1927 when he was appointed the Plenipotentiary Minister of Chile by Emiliano Figueroa in Colombia.
 He held this position until December 1928, and was awarded by Colombia with the Order of Boyaca, commander's grade.

+Personal life

+On 1 January 1910, Prado married Adriana Jaramillo Bruce with whom he had 9 children.

+During the 1930s, Prado had his first stroke which resulted in aphasia.
+A third stroke in 1949, severely affected Prado physical independence.

+Prado died following a stroke on 31 January 1952 in Viña del Mar.